RobertWinslow/jianpu-ascii-font/README.md

-# Ascii Jianpu
+# Jianpu Ascii Font

-A jianpu font which uses ascii ligatures to display simplified musical notation. 简谱
+This is a font which uses ascii ligatures to display simplified Jianpu 简谱 musical notation. 简谱

 This is a work in progress, but the font file is at least partially functional.